After Your Hearing

 Can I lose my status in Canada after I get refugee protection?

-IRCC may apply to the IRB-RPD to have your Convention Refugee or Protected Person status “vacated” or “ceased” (taken away).
+IRCC or CBSA may apply to the IRB-RPD to have your Convention Refugee or Protected Person status taken away.

-1. The IRCC may believe that you gave evidence that is not true or that you hid important facts.
-The IRB-RPD will ask you to come to a hearing.
+• believes that you gave evidence that is not true or that you hid important facts.

 • You chose to accept the protection of your country.
-You may have renewed or applied for a passport from your country, used your old passport, or travelled to your country.
+You may have renewed or applied for a passport from your country, used your old passport, or traveled to your country.

 • You lost citizenship in your country and then chose to reapply for it after getting refugee status in Canada.